-Interest rates are typically calculated as a percentage of the amount of money that you borrow.
-This amount is called your “principal balance”.
+Interest is a percentage of the amount of money that you borrow.
+This amount is your “principal balance”.
 Your total payment, therefore, includes principal and interest.

 The amount of interest that you need to pay on your student loan and when that sum needs to be repaid will depend on the type of student loan you’ve taken out and the loan’s terms.

 Most student loans are daily interest loans.
 If you take out a daily interest student loan, your lender or loan servicer will calculate interest daily.
 That interest accumulates, increasing your payment.